 Digital marketing is one of the fastest-evolving segments of any business operation.
-In the last two decades, consumers have gone from using paper phone books, newspaper ads, and word email to learn about brands using social media, engaging with video content, chatting with bots online, and searching with their voice.
+In the last two decades, consumers have gone from using paper phone books, newspaper ads, and word email to learning about brands using social media, engaging with video content, chatting with bots online, and searching with their voice.
 Marketing trends are ever-changing and in 2019 there are a number of marketing trends that will have an impact on Pay Per Call.
-How that impact plays out for your brand is based on how quickly you recognize these trends and adapt your Pay Per Call campaigns to take advantage.
+How that impact plays out for your brand is based on how quickly you recognize these trends.
+This also means you may need to adapt your Pay Per Call campaigns to take advantage.

 Chatbot Use Continues to Grow

 Artificial intelligence is taking over a lot of different marketing segments, but there’s a particular focus at the moment on chatbots.
 For a business, there are a lot of benefits to using chatbots.
 This technology is being used to answer common questions quicker for consumers, ensuring everyone gets timely customer service.
 Chatbots can answer a number of common questions and even initiate requests for customers, but these little bots can’t do everything just yet.
 If customers come up with a request the bot simply cannot perform, it’s important to ensure it can provide consumers with the best phone number to call to resolve their issue.